yuenwailok/DiffCodingChallenge/README.md

 Please open different-coding-test.html in order to run the Apps.
 Two files: lease-payment.js and recordtest.js must be included.

+There are JSX version of the files mentioned above named lease-payment(JSX).js and recordtest(JSX).js

 # Test suites:
 The recordtest.test.js file contains test cases for lease-paymentclone.js file (tests for how to generate the payment list)